 The campus of Western New England University is located in a residential neighborhood of Springfield, Massachusetts.
-Springfield is the third largest city in Massachusetts with 153,700 residents.
+Springfield is the third largest city in Massachusetts with about 154,000 residents.
 It is less than 90 miles/150 km west of Boston and less than 140 miles/230 km northeast of New York City.

-Springfield is an urban city with 42 parks.
-Forest Park, the city’s largest, was designed by the architect of New York City’s Central Park.
+Known as The City of Homes, Springfield residents enjoy its 42 parks.
+Forest Park, the city’s largest, was designed by Frederick Law Olmsted, the architect of New York City’s Central Park.

 The Big E, also known as the “Eastern States Exposition” is one of the largest fairs in the nation.
 Each year, the fair opens on the second Friday after Labor Day (First Monday in September) and runs for 17 days.
 In 2015, 1.23 million people visited the Big E.

 The Parade of Big Balloons—Since 1991, the Parade of Big Balloons has helped to usher in the holiday seasonin Springfield.
 Inflatable big balloons, bands, and colorful marching contingents parade through Springfield’s center at 11 a.m. on the day after Thanksgiving (Third Thursday in November) entertaining crowds estimated at 75,000.
 Bright Nights–During the holiday season, over 600,000 lights illuminate a 2.5 mile/4.0 km driving tour of Forest Park.
 Bright Nights at Forest Park starts the week before Thanksgiving and runs through the first week of January.

 St. Patrick’s Day Parade—Seven miles/11 km north of Springfield’s center, the small city of Holyoke, Massachusetts stages the UnitedStates’ 2nd-largest, annual St. Patrick’s Day Parade (larger than Boston’s and Chicago’s, but slightly smaller than New York City’s).